notacouch/notacouch.com/blog/diamond-guide-2000-do-things-different.md

 So why share all this?

+- Table-based stuff was real!
 - This is the only table-based work I was able to reference.
-- It was real, this stuff really used to happen.
+- There's something poetic about using content from 2000 to lay out a site in 2024.
 - Achieving pixel perfect, cross-browser, cross-platform compatible design was a thing even back when table-based layout was the methodology of the time.
 - Something that stuck with us for life: